If you’re wondering how to stop caring about someone, I won’t lie, your situation is a difficult one.

 Yes, they may have been amazing and all, but you know who’s more amazing?

 Yeah, that’s right, the strong person reading this post right now.

 Give yourself enough time and company, and you’ll be surprised at your own strength and how many people DO actually value care for what you have to offer.

-And if you want help processing any of this, you might find our one-on-one coaching calls helpful.In a call we’ll be able to get into the details of how exactly to stop caring about someone who doesn’t care about you.
-And give the you right tools and mindset to attract people who will return your love.
+And if you want help processing any of this, let us support you with this with a one-on-one Coaching Call.In a call, we’ll be able to get into the details of how exactly to stop caring about someone who doesn’t care about you.
+And give you the right tools and mindset to attract people who will return your love instead.